howtonotwin/imperative/src/Imperative.lagda.md

 types.
 Instead we only have a homogeneous read operation `readVec`.

-Note that many explicit uses `frame` and `restructure` are required to glue the changes to the heap state together. `Imperative.Framing` is used to write the `Restructuring` proof terms more conveniently.
+Note that many explicit uses `frame` and `restructure` are required to glue the changes to the heap state together.
+These proofs can be largely automated (see `Imperative.Solvers` and `Imperative.AutomaticStyle`).

 ```
-  open Imperative.Framing
+  -- writeSlice is written with the primitive restructure and frame
   writeSlice :
     {s : StateThread} {@0 n : ℕ} {@0 pre : ArrayValue n} (arr : Slice s n) (xs : ArrayValue n) →
     Program s ⊤ (arr ↦＊ pre) (λ _ → arr ↦＊ xs)